 At Passages Alaska, we focus much attention on mindfulness and understanding how we interact with that larger system and becoming aware of how our words, actions, and even our thoughts interact with and influence those around us.
 Participants take with them a deeper understanding and appreciation of themselves and the world around them, coupled with the confidence that comes from living and thriving in one of the most beautiful and dynamic places on earth.

 The short answer here is simple.
 Almost anyone.
 The research is compelling and conclusive.
 Nearly everyone comes away from an outdoor experience with improved physical, mental, and emotional health.
 Stress and anxiety are decreased.
 Depressed mood and ability to focus improves.
-Even heart rate and blood pressure are positively effected by the outdoors.
+Even heart rate and blood pressure are positively affected by the outdoors.

-At Passages Alaska, it is our mission:
+At Passages Alaska, it is our mission to:

-To discover and inspire the development of hidden, neglected, or obviously apparent strengths and skills within all those we encounter.
+Discover and inspire the development of hidden, neglected, or obviously apparent strengths and skills within all those we encounter.

 Copyright © 2023 Passages Alaska - All Rights Reserved.